Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 The state of Illinois doesn't have state-level licensing requirements for contractors.
 However, there may be local regulations.
 Be sure to check with your municipal government to confirm that your contractor meets all of the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Look for a a provider with glowing reviews and stories of positive service experiences.
+You want to hire a company with positive reviews and a history of good customer service.

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should explain the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to make sure everything is operating properly.
-When replacing your HVAC, ask the contractor to provide details on the new energy efficiency, model, features, brand, and estimated installation time.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Make sure you know the details of your project before it begins.
+When getting HVAC repairs, have your provider detail which parts need replacement and why.
+Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
+When replacing your HVAC, request that the company explain the new energy efficiency, model, estimated installation time, brand, and features.
+Before signing a contract, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Reliable HVAC companies offer warranties on repairs and installations.
 The more complete the coverage, the better.
 Review warranty details between companies and pick the one that provides the most comprehensive protection for a fair price.